 Please ensure Javascript is enabled for purposes of website accessibility

-Tesla stock has long been a polarizing stock.
+Tesla (TLSA) has long been a polarizing stock.
 But what should you do now with TSLA: buy, sell or hold?
 It depends on who you ask.

 Calculator Buy Sell Stocks

 Few public companies are more polarizing than Tesla (TSLA) these days.
-Whether it’s due to founder Elon Musk’s eccentric and often brash personality, his SEC-violating Twitter account or the company’s take-no-prisoners attempt to revolutionize the auto industry (and put car dealerships out of business), Tesla evokes plenty of strong opinions.
+Whether it’s due to founder Elon Musk’s eccentric and often brash personality, his X/Twitter presence or his moonshot proclamations about Robotaxis and automation, Tesla evokes plenty of strong opinions.
 You either love the company or you hate it.
 And investors either love Tesla stock or hate it (the haters have missed out on some MAJOR profits).
-With that in mind, now is a good time to ask what should you do with TSLA: buy, sell or hold?
+With that in mind, now is a good time to ask what to do with TSLA: buy, sell or hold?

 The answer can vary wildly depending on who you ask.
 So instead of trying to answer it all by myself, I will present the case for each argument by sampling from others who have strong opinions on Tesla stock.

-First, some context.
-Like basically all growth stocks, TSLA hasn’t been looking too hot of late.
-It was down 11% in January, and is 24% off its November 2021 high.
-However, it’s had a phenomenal run in the Covid era: it’s up 620% in the last two years, becoming the fifth-largest company in the world by market cap, worth more than the five next-largest public automakers combined.
-If you’ve invested in Tesla basically anytime in the last decade (unless it was two months ago), you’ve made a LOT of money.
+More impressively, however, it’s had a phenomenal run in the last five years: it’s up more than 1,300%, is the eighth-largest company in the world by market cap, and is worth more than the five next-largest public automakers combined.
+If you’ve invested in Tesla basically any time in the last decade, you’ve made a LOT of money.

-But would you make money if you bought Tesla stock now that it’s trading well above 900 a share and trading at 100 times forward earnings?
+But would you make money if you bought Tesla stock now that it’s trading around 330 a share and at 98 times forward earnings?
 What should you do with TSLA: buy, sell or hold?
 Below, I present the case for each.

 [text_ad]